nirjacobson/Discman/README.md

 # cdplayer
-A CDDA player developed on the Raspberry Pi 3.
+A CDDA player developed for the Raspberry Pi 3.